saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 ## Intro

-Checkboxes are an often used element in web applications.
-But how do you work with them in your Selenium tests?
+Checkboxes are an often used element in web applications but how do you work with them in your Selenium tests?

 ## Use Case

-Intuitively you may reach for a method that has the word 'checked' in it -- like `.checked` or `.is_checked`.
-But this doesn't exist in Selenium.
+Intuitively you may reach for a method that has the word 'checked' in it -- like `.checked` or `.is_checked` but this doesn't exist in Selenium.
 So how do you do it?

 There are two ways to approach this -- by seeing if an element has a `checked` attribute (a.k.a. performing an attribute lookup), or by asking an element if it has been _selected_.